davidmartcresp/TFGDavidMArtinez/README.md

 # TFGDavidMArtinez
 Code used to solve some examples of optimal control in the context of hibrid classical-quantum mechanic sistems

-rk.py implements an integrator that implements a Runge-Kutta method.
+rk.py implements an integrator that is a Runge-Kutta method.
        The Runge-Kutta method is specified by it's Butcher's table

 HamiltonianoDePontriaguin.py: implements the derivation of the equations of optimal control from a given hibrid hamiltonian.